-Our ordinary shares have a nominal value of \$0.01 per share.
+Our ordinary shares will have a nominal value of \$0.025 per share.
 Further details of the rights attaching to the ordinary shares are set out in the comparison table below and in the Constitution.
 In accordance with the Constitution, the following summarizes the rights of our ordinary shares:

-- The holders of ordinary shares are entitled to one vote for each ordinary share held of record on all matters submitted to a vote of the shareholders; - The holders of our ordinary shares shall be entitled to receive notice of, attend, speak and vote at our general meetings and receive a copy of every report, accounts, circular or other documents sent out by us to our shareholders; and - The holders of our ordinary shares are entitled to receive such dividends as are recommended by our directors and declared by our shareholders.
+- The holders of ordinary shares are entitled to one vote for each ordinary share held of record on all matters submitted to a vote of the shareholders; - The holders of our ordinary shares shall be entitled to receive notice of, attend, speak and vote at our general meetings and receive a copy of every report, accounts, circular or other documents sent out by us to our shareholders; and - The holders of our ordinary shares are entitled to receive such dividends as are recommended by our directors and declared by our shareholders or in the case of an interim dividend, declared by our directors.